Beyond renewables: Emerging technologies for “greening” the data centre

 Article by Park Place Technologies president and CEO Chris Adams

-Facebook recently made news with the opening of its data centre in Los Lunas, Arizona, USA, which will operate exclusively on renewable energy.
+Facebook recently made news with the opening of its data center in Los Lunas, Arizona, USA, which will operate exclusively on renewable energy.
 This project joins ventures by companies like Italy’s Aruba.it and Australia’s DC Two in prioritising alternative energy.

 As important as renewables are to long-term sustainability, there are additional environmental considerations.
-From water use to raw material inputs, data centres are huge consumers of natural resources.
+From water use to raw material inputs, data centers are huge consumers of natural resources.
 They will need to realise greater efficiencies to minimise their impacts as global data volumes and the demand for intensive processing skyrockets.

 Fortunately, there are several emerging technologies that can help slim the industry’s ecological footprint in the coming decades.